How to reduce Ping and Enjoy Seamless Gaming

 Game Server Ping allows you to determine how long it takes to connect to individual gaming servers.
 Alternatively, you can use a service like Speedtest.net to find your ping, download, and upload rates.

-How to lower ping when using WiFi?
+How to reduce ping when using WiFi?

 Some suggestions for decreasing wireless-connected latency are provided below.